Francescolis/Xpandables.Net/System.Primitives/README.md

 ## 🎯 Overview

-`System.Primitives` provides the foundational abstractions and utilities used throughout the Xpandables.Net ecosystem.
+`Xpandables.Primitives` provides the foundational abstractions and utilities used throughout the Xpandables.Net ecosystem.
 It includes the Value Object pattern via `IPrimitive<T>`, state management patterns, memory-aware caching, element collections, and essential extension methods.

 This library has **zero dependencies** and serves as the base for all other Xpandables.Net packages.